ispeters/async_scope/asyncscope.md

 If the atomic increment succeeded then the return value will be an associated _`nest-sender`_ that contains a reference to `this` (the associated scope) and a copy of the input sender, `s`, that is copy- or move-constructed from `s`.
-If this copy or move throws then, before the exception is allowed to escape to the caller, the atomic increment needs to be undone to provide the strong exception guarantee; if decrementing the count brings the outstanding count to zero *and* the scope has transitioned to the closed/joining state then there is a started _`join-sender`_ that needs to be notified that it can complete.
+If this copy or move throws then, before the exception is allowed to escape to the caller, the atomic increment needs to be undone with a decrement to provide the strong exception guarantee.

 If the atomic increment failed then the return value will be an unassociated _`nest-sender`_ and no exceptions are possible.
 In this case, the return value does not store a reference to `this` and the given sender, `s`, is discarded.

+An associated _`nest-sender`_ is a kind of RAII handle to the scope; it is responsible for decrementing the scope's count of outstanding senders in its destructor unless that responsibility is first given to some other object.
+Move-construction and move-assignment transfer the decrement responsibility to the destination instance.
+Connecting an instance to a receiver transfers the decrement responsibility to the resulting _`operation-state`_, which must meet the responsibility when the operation completes or is destroyed, whichever comes first (note: if the _`operation-state`_ is started, then the decrement should happen *after* invoking a completion method on its receiver to ensure that any reference produced by the nested sender is not dangling at the time of invocation).
+Whenever the balancing decrement happens (including if it happens as a side effect of allowing an exception to escape from `nest()`), it's possible that the scope has transitioned to the closed/joining state since the _`nest-sender`_ was constructed, which means that there is a _`join-sender`_ waiting to complete so, if the decrement brings the count of outstanding senders to zero then the waiting _`join-sender`_ needs to be notified that the scope is now joined and the sender can complete.

 A call to `nest()` does not start the given sender.
 A call to `nest()` is not expected to incur allocations other than whatever might be required to move or copy `s`.